 If the cryptocurrency you have in your possession is not listed, the tax authorities will usually use either the purchase price of the corresponding currency or the year-end rate as a basis.
 In this regard, each canton has its own regulations.

-Profits generated from cryptocurrency trading are only tax-free if this took place within the scope of private asset management.
-If your activities in trading cryptocurrency go beyond those of private asset management, you may be deemed to be engaged in commercial activities.
+Profits generated from cryptocurrency trading are tax-free if they fall within the scope of private asset management.
+However, if your activities in trading cryptocurrency or participating in DeFi applications exceed those of private asset management, you may be deemed to be engaged in commercial activities.
 The tax authority considers the individual case and the overall circumstances before making a decision.

 If you enter into a contract on a blockchain with smart contract functionality, the contents of that contract may also be considered part of your assets in some circumstances.
 Some examples of how this might look: